FabianStockert/mito_annotation/README.md

 # mito_annotation
-For the script ‘4.Fragpipe_DDA.ipynb’ six .tsv files were uploaded in one branch to test the script
+'4.Fragpipe_DIA.ipynb' has the most features and is the most interactive scrpit For the script ‘4.Fragpipe_DDA.ipynb’ six .tsv files were uploaded in a second branch to test the script